wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="cse-courses-are-popular-how-do-we-decide-whom-to-admit-to-our-courses">CSE courses are popular; how do we decide whom to admit to our courses?</h2>
- The popularity of our courses has risen over the years to the extent that unless we take special action, many of our own students would not be able to get seats in our courses.
+<a id=45></a> The popularity of our courses has risen over the years to the extent that unless we take special action, many of our own students would not be able to get seats in our courses.
  Of course we strive to make room for all students interested in our courses, but we can only let in students whom we can effectively mentor, teach, and grade.
  We also try to seat students based on their urgency for taking a given course.
 Students who will soon graduate will get priority over students who have another semester or year to take the course.
 The university's automatic registration system doesn't quite achieve this goal.
 It allows students to register based on their year of entry, not their year of exit.
  With the above provisos in mind, we have therefore adopted the following policy about admission to the most popular courses.